His. Kind fourth the wherein our us whose may fruitful blessed.

 When I was younger, I started helping people by walking and washing their dogs for them if they couldn’t.
 I became close friends with one lady whose two dogs I had walked, washed and minded for over 10 years.
 In April 2007 she passed away leaving the dogs in my care.
 By mid 2007 I decided to buy my first dog and in early 2008 my second (both long hair Chihuahua).
 Shortly after moving out of home into my own apartment and buying my first dog Monty, I was a passenger in a serious car accident that forced me to stop the theatre work I had been doing, along with dancing and most of my other passions.
 Due to the time I spent at home with my injury, I had plenty of time to spend training my dogs.
 I think my dogs actually taught me how to train them.
 With a bit of common sense and some general ideas about dog training, I successfully trained the dogs in general obedience and tricks.
 Our 2 Chihuahua’s at that time were spotted at a dog fair in Mid 2008 while participating in a fashion show.
 Subsequently, they were used in a photo shoot for Frontline due to their good nature and training.

 Late 2009 it was confirmed I would not fully recover from my injury.
 I decided that dog training and behaviour modification was the road I’d like to take, so I started hunting around for courses, and any books I could find to hone my skills.
 I attend as many seminars and lectures as I can to broaden my knowledge and skills within the field.
 I have acquired many books, DVD’s and audio recordings and spent countless hours on the internet digging up any bits and pieces to add to my dog training toolbox.
 I now live with 4 Chihuahuas, sibling duo Sally and Sam who are Shepherd/Malamute X Labrador/Golden Retriever who were reunited after Sam showed up at a shelter two years after I foster failed with Sally, Jake my big boofy German Shepherd.
 And on moving in with my amazing now Husband in 2014 I added two German shepherds Mabel and Zander to the family.
 Yes we have 9 dogs... and a Quaker bird called Lola.
 Who talks.
 A lot.
 And Percy a Galah who enjoys biting feet and destroying toys.

 I believe that you need to use the method that works for each dog within reason.
-Not all dogs will respond to lure training, some are hard to shape, and when working with cases of anxiety and aggression there are many science based methods that don’t require force or intimidation.
+Not all dogs will respond to lure training, some are hard to shape, and when working with cases of anxiety and aggression there are many science based methods available that don’t require force or intimidation.
 I like to give the dog choices and let them think they are doing the training.
 Why wouldn’t they want to do things if it was their idea in the first place!
 Motivate them with what they want (food, toys, cuddles, car rides, running outside, whatever!), and you will have a well behaved and happy companion.
 I use triggers in the environment to cue the dogs behaviour so you don’t have to rant at them all the time.
 Touch the door, your dog sits and waits.
 Sit down on the couch and your dog settles in their bed.
 Doorbell goes off and your dog goes to their mat.
 Easy as that!

 A little about how we train...